oliviawestmacottssw/SSW.Rules.Content/rules/schema---do-you-use-triggers-for-denormalized-fields/rule.md

 2. Store the Order subtotal as a de-normalised field in the Orders table which gets updated using trigger.

-The second option will save me an expensive JOIN query each time because you​ can just tack the denormalised field onto the end of my SELECT query.
+The second option will save me an expensive JOIN query each time because you can just tack the denormalised field onto the end of my SELECT query.

-​1.
-Code: Alter Orders table​
+1. Code: Alter Orders table

 ALTER TABLE Orders
 ADD SumOfOrderItems money NULL